Shagshag/prestashop-documentation/CMSCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\CMS.php line 43
+* This property is defined in [classes/CMS.php line 43](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/CMS.php#43)

 ### $webserviceParameters